rennehir/stupid-input/README.md

 stupid-input
 ```

+## Built with

+- [Nolux/Launchpadder](https://github.com/Nolux/Launchpadder) for communicating with the device
+- [octalmage/robotjs](https://github.com/octalmage/robotjs) for commanding the computer
+- [naptha/tesseract.js](https://github.com/naptha/tesseract.js) for identifying letters from a pixelated image
+- [oliver-moran/jimp](https://github.com/oliver-moran/jimp) for creating pixelated images from the launchpad pixel matrix

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.
+~~Please make sure to update tests as appropriate.~~

+## Authors

+See also the list of [contributors](https://github.com/rennehir/stupid-input/graphs/contributors) who participated in this project.

 ## License